openshift/enhancements/enhancements/olm/operator-bundle.md

 We use the following labels to annotate the operator bundle image.
 * The label `operators.operatorframework.io.bundle.manifests.v1` reflects the path in the image to the directory that contains the operator manifests.
 * The label `operators.operatorframework.io.bundle.metadata.v1` reflects the path in the image to the directory that contains metadata files about the bundle.
-* The `v1.manifests` and `v1.metadata` labels imply the bundle type:
-    * The value `v1.manifests` implies that this bundle contains operator manifests.
-    * The value `v1.metadata` implies that this bundle has operator metadata.
 * The label `operators.operatorframework.io.bundle.mediatype.v1` reflects the media type or format of the operator bundle.
 It could be helm charts, plain kubernetes manifests etc.
 * The label `operators.operatorframework.io.bundle.package.v1` reflects the package name of the bundle.
 * The label `operators.operatorframework.io.bundle.channels.v1` reflects the list of channels the bundle is subscribing to when added into an operator registry